-Safeguarding is about every child, promoting the welfare of children refers to the process of protecting children from maltreatment, preventing the impairment of mental or physical health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
+Safeguarding is about every child.
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.

-Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm or abuse as set out in Appendix B in KCSIE 2021.
+Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm or abuse as set out in Appendix B in KCSIE 2022